haroonalhadisk/haroonalhadisk.github.io/topics/speed_up_kali_repositories.md

 apt install python3-pip
 pip3 install requests
 ```
-and this should solce the issue
+and this should solve the issue

 out put afterards:
 ```